About TCATexas ChalleNGe Academy

 The Residential Phase encompasses two elements:

-Acclimation – The first two weeks of the residential phase is designed to provide an entry level phase to orient each candidate to the rigors of the program’s environment and to determine a candidate’s willingness/ability to assimilate into the 20-week residential education program.
+Acclimation – The first four weeks of the residential phase is designed to provide an entry level phase to orient each candidate to the rigors of the program’s environment and to determine a candidate’s willingness/ability to assimilate into the 20-week residential education program.
 The candidates will receive instruction in Conflict Resolution, Anger Management, the Post Residential Action Plan, Customs and Courtesies, Sexual Harassment, Hygiene, a Healthy Lifestyle, Close Order Drill and Physical Fitness.
 The candidate’s performance is evaluated twice daily by the Cadre for their potential to successfully complete the 17 ½ month program.

 Residential Phase – Upon successful completion of the Acclimation Phase the candidates are issued their uniforms and sworn in as cadets during a small acclimation graduation ceremony.
 The cadets begin receiving instruction in the 8 Core Components.
 The application of a caring, disciplined environment and the eight core components develops character, strengthens personal skills, and guides cadets toward self-governance.
 They also begin Academic classes to recover/earn credits, prepare for the GED or earn their High School Diploma.
 The cadets can earn merits/promotions for additional privileges or receive demerits/rank reduction for improper behavior.
 There is one family visitation day and the cadets will have one home pass during Thanksgiving in the fall and Memorial Day during the spring.
 The Residential phase of the program is 20 weeks in length.